smithy-lang/smithy-rs/design/src/server/code_generation.md

-# Generating common service code
+# Generating Common Service Code

 How a service is constructed and how to plug in new business logic is described in [Pokémon Service][1].
 This document introduces the project and how code is being generated.
 It is written for developers who want to start contributing to `smithy-rs`.